aptech/docs/docs/CR-pacf.rst

     plotBar(0,rk);

-You can add labels for x-axis and y-axis interactively on the Graphics Page by selecting **View > Graph Settings** from the main menu.
+You can add labels for x-axis and y-axis interactively on the Graphics Page by selecting :menuselection:`View --> Graph Settings` from the main menu.
 The plot is shown below:

 .. figure:: _static/images/pacf1.png